scivision/cmake-build-gcc/README.md

 that will build GCC and install it to ~/gcc-devel.

+## Advantages

 The key feature of this project is the downloading and building are all handled from the simple command above, rather than several manual steps.

 One could add options for cross-compiling etc. would be happy to consider such additions.

+## Downsides

+Individual GCC snapshots as used here may be broken.
+Numerous platforms require specific patches that we don't currently implement, though it would usually be straightforward to do so.
+Key examples needing patches include Apple Silicon, MSYS2, etc.